ember-cli/ember-try/README.md

           devDependencies: {
             'ember-data': '2.3.0',

+            'ember-source': await getChannelURL('canary')

             // you can remove any package by marking `null` 'some-optional-package': null
           }
         },
-        bower: {
-          dependencies: {
-            'ember': 'components/ember#canary'
       },
+      {
+        name: 'ember-beta',
+        npm: {
-          resolutions: {
+          devDependencies: {
-            'ember': 'canary'
+            'ember-source': await getChannelURL('beta')
           }
         }
       },
-      {
-        name: 'Ember beta',
-        bower: {
-          dependencies: {
-            'ember': 'components/ember#beta'
-          },
-          resolutions: { // Resolutions are only necessary when they do not match the version specified in `dependencies` 'ember': 'beta'
-          }
-        }
-      }
     ]
   };
 };
 ```

-Scenarios are sets of dependencies (`bower` and `npm` only).
-They can be specified exactly as in the `bower.json` or `package.json`
+Scenarios are sets of dependencies.
+They can be specified exactly as in the `package.json`
 The `name` can be used to try just one scenario using the `ember try:one` command.

 ##### Yarn